 Like all of the largest of the United States, Montana has dramatic differences from one end to another.
 In the eastern half of the state, residents experience a median of 43.7 inches and an average of 57.1 inches, whereas the southern half of the center of the state deals with a median of 141.9 inches and an average of 129.8 inches.

 Like most other states in this region, the bottom of its shape experiences little to no snow, while the northern half sees almost 30 inches.
 Yet unlike other states, the center sees the most snow, with the median sitting at 50.7 and the average at 44.2 inches.

-Sitting right in the high desert, we have New Mexico that entirely sits above 2,000 feet and stretches up to over 13,000 feet.
+Sitting right in the high desert, we have New Mexico which entirely sits above 2,000 feet and stretches up to over 13,000 feet.
 The northern half sees an average of almost 40 inches of snowfall.
-The southern half sees less than 10 inches of snow on average.
+The southern half sees about 7.8 inches of snow on average.

 Most states have impressive changes from east to west, north to south, or some other combination.
 Rarely, if ever, do states have all three.
 In the state of New York, you have the southern coastal region where New York City is located, but as you move either north or west, you see a dramatic increase in snowfall.
 For example, down on the coast, there is an average of fewer than 30 inches throughout winter.
 While in the regions immediately north and west of that, you see double or triple the snowfall.
 The highest rate of snowfall in the state happens up in the Adirondacks, with an average of over 126 inches.

 While North Carolina is not known for harsh or long winters, there are differences from one half of the state to the other.
 In the mountains of the state, up in the Great Smoky Mountain National Park, you can see over 10 inches on average throughout the winter.
 But on the coast, residents rarely see an inch.